adaptflow/gen-query/docs/docs/api-reference/llm-adapters.md

 AsyncOllamaAdapter(host="http://localhost:11434", model="llama3")
 ```

-The async Ollama adapter uses a worker thread for the HTTP request to avoid blocking the event loop without adding another required HTTP client dependency.
+The async Ollama adapter uses a worker thread for the HTTP request to avoid blocking the event loop.
+Both Ollama adapters require the `requests` package and a reachable Ollama HTTP server.

 ## LangChain adapters